Atlas Comics (1950s): Layoffs

 The Atlas globe remained on the covers, however, until American News went out of business in June 1957.
 With no other options, Goodman turned to the distributor Independent News, owned by rival National Periodical Publications, the future DC Comics, which agreed to distribute him on constrained terms that allowed only eight titles per month.
 The last comic to bear the Atlas globe on the cover was the comic Dippy Duck #1, and the first to bear the new "Ind." distributors' mark was Patsy Walker #73, both cover-dated October 1957.
+The company was accordingly renamed to Goodman Comics after signing a distribution pact with Independent News, according to a 1960 trade article.

 Stan Lee, in a 1988 interview, recalled that Goodman:

 During this retrenchment, according to a fabled industry story, Goodman discovered a closet-full of unused, but paid-for, art, leading him to have virtually the entire staff fired while he used up the inventory.
 In the interview noted above, Lee, one of the few able to give a firsthand account, told a seemingly self-contradictory version of the downsizing:

 In a 2003 interview, Joe Sinnott, one of the company's top artists for more than 50 years, recalled Lee citing the inventory issue as a primary cause.
 "Stan called me and said, 'Joe, Martin Goodman told me to suspend operations because I have all this artwork in house and have to use it up before I can hire you again.'
 It turned out to be six months, in my case.
-He may have called back some of the other artists later, but that's what happened with me.
+He may have called back some of the other artists later, but that's what happened with me."